dativebase/dativerf/docs/design.rst

 Done
 --------------------------------------------------------------------------------

 - DONE.
+The authenticated OLD's application settings should be displayed at a URL path that contains the OLD slug.
+- DONE.
 When a user is logged out, we route them to the login GUI but the path still shows the /oldslug/logout path.
 It should show the /login path.
 - DONE.
 The db ns needs a utility for accessing the slug of the authenticated